Introducing PoIEx - Points Of Intersection Explorer

 The NodeAffinity feature enables the possibility to specify rules for pod scheduling based on some characteristics or labels of nodes.
 They can be used to ensure that pods are scheduled onto nodes meeting specific requirements (affinity rules) or to avoid scheduling pods in specific environments (anti-affinity rules).

 Affinity and anti-affinity rules can be set as either “preferred” (soft) or “required” (hard): If it’s set as preferredDuringSchedulingIgnoredDuringExecution, this indicates a soft rule.
-The scheduler will try to adhere to this rule but may not always do so, especially if adhering to the rule would make scheduling impossible or challenging.
+The scheduler will try to adhere to this rule, but may not always do so, especially if adhering to the rule would make scheduling impossible or challenging.
 If it’s set as requiredDuringSchedulingIgnoredDuringExecution, it’s a hard rule.
 The scheduler will not schedule the pod unless the condition is met.
 This can lead to a pod remaining unscheduled (pending) if the condition isn’t met.

-In particular, anti-affinity rules could be leveraged to protect critical workloads from sharing the Kubelet with non-critical ones.
+In particular, anti-affinity rules could be leveraged to protect critical workloads from sharing the kubelet with non-critical ones.
 By doing so, the lack of computational optimization will not affect the entire node pool, but just a few instances that will contain business-critical units.

 Example of node affinity